About Subsidy Control

 Subsidy Control and State Aid within the Scottish Government

 The Subsidy Control (formerly State Aid) team set up within the Scottish Government has the following role and responsibilities:

-- To provide risk based advice & analysis to Ministers and Policy Teams
+- to provide risk based advice and analysis to Ministers and Policy Teams

 - assist in shaping and operating of support schemes, encouraging compliance with UK and international regulations such as Fair Trade Agreements and World Trade Organisation regulations

 - liaise with UK Government, Devolved Administrations and European Commission DG for Competition

-- Providing training & awareness presentations and workshops on State aid rules across the Scottish public sector
+- providing training and awareness presentations and workshops on State aid rules across the Scottish public sector

 - lead on Scottish Government policy in relation to State aid and Subsidy Control

 Please note that the Subsidy Control team cannot provide advice to individual members of the public, applicants or beneficiaries of aid.

 We have also published more detailed information and guidance on State aid within the Scottish Government.